esciencecenter-digital-skills/medical-image-processing/episodes/simpleitk.md

 ## Many ways to do registration:

-- Several libraries allow you to do a built in registration
+- Several libraries offer built-in registration functionalities.
-- Registration can be done with dipy (mentioned in the MRI episode) in very specific ways on diffusion imaging e.g. SymmetricDiffeomorphicRegistration functionality
+- Registration can be performed with [DIPY](https://dipy.org/index.html) (mentioned in the MRI episode), specifically for diffusion imaging using the `SymmetricDiffeomorphicRegistration` functionality.
-- nibabel has a functions that take one NIfTI image and resample or conform it into the space of another in the processing module
+- [NiBabel](https://nipy.org/nibabel/) includes a function in its processing module that allows resampling or conforming one NIfTI image into the space of another.
-- SITK offers nice registration and you can even code your own registration
+- SITK provides robust registration capabilities and allows you to code your own registration algorithms.
-- using as few libraries as possible, and ones that do not create conflicts, is better for your code
+- To maintain cleaner and more efficient code, it's advisable to use as few libraries as possible and avoid those that may create conflicts.

 :::::::::::::::::::::